tarosuke/wOBoot/README.md

 # wOBoot
+This is a template for bare-metal projects contains...
-The codes between from bootloader to C++ codes
+* the codes bufore C++ codes
+* multi architecture build system